 Students in grades 10, 11, and 12 attend the Upper School, located in Studio City, just south of Ventura Boulevard on Coldwater Canyon Avenue.

 Yes.
-Harvard-Westlake students arrive on campus from all over the greater Los Angeles area through a daily bus service.
+Harvard-Westlake students arrive on campus from 27 distinct routes throughout the greater Los Angeles area.
 All service is provided on a shared-cost, nonprofit basis, and we serve all areas that generate ridership sufficient to cover costs.
 Current routes serve: Pacific Palisades, San Vicente/Sunset, Los Feliz/Hancock Park, Westchester/Ladera Heights/Cheviot Hills, West San Fernando Valley (Agoura/Calabasas), North San Fernando Valley (Chatsworth/Northridge), and East San Fernando Valley (Arcadia/Pasadena).
-Additional areas may be served if ridership interest warrants (40 students are needed to operate a route).
 Pick-up and drop-off points are located on major arteries to minimize total ride time.
 Riders have a choice of two afternoon buses each day; the early bus departs after classes and the late bus departs at the conclusion of most after-school sports and activities.
 Some interscholastic games and events may end later, so students may sometimes have to make alternate transportation arrangements.

 View Middle School bus information >